-The chief source of data considered in the following chapters was gathered by global positioning system (GPS) receivers during the "Halloween Storm", which occurred during the 29-31 October 2003, with the peak activity between about 2000 and 2300 GMT, over North America.
-During this time, a large region of storm electron density (SED) appeared over mainland USA, and moved northward, over Canada and through the polar region to the night-side of the Earth.
+The chief source of data considered in this, and later chapters on motion estimation (6 and 7), was gathered by global positioning system (GPS) receivers during the "Halloween Storm", which occurred during the 29-31 October 2003.
+This was a large geomagnetic storm, with peak activity that occurred between about 20:00 and 23:00 UTC, over North America.
+During this time, a large region of storm electron density (SED) developed over mainland USA, and moved northward over Canada and through the polar region to the night-side of the Earth.
+This storm caused a great many operational problems and failures for satellites as well as many problems for land-based communications and power systems.

-The available data consist of images created using the Multi-Instrument Non-linear Data Inversion (MINDI) software from the Department of Electronic and Electrical Engineering, at the University of Bath.
-These images were generated by extracting integrated electron measurements from paths between GPS receivers and satellites, and performing a 4-D pseudo-inversion.

-The area covered by the inversion is a 3-D grid extending radially in an approximate square of dimension 96° around the north geographic pole, such that the voxels have a horizontal resolution of 4° ; and vertically from an altitude 100 to 1600 km, in 40 km increments.
+The available data consist of images created using the Multi-Instrument Data Analysis System (MIDAS) software from the Department of Electronic and Electrical Engineering, at the University of Bath.
+These images were generated by extracting integrated electron measurements from paths between GPS receivers and satellites, and performing a 4-D tomographic pseudo-inversion.
+The maximum resolution of an output field from any given inversion algorithm is heavily dependent on the number of available path measurements, thus the number of GPS receivers is an important factor in determining output image resolution.
+There is a strong correspondence between population density and the number of GPS receivers in a given area, such that the resolution of the TEC images that can be created varies with geographic location.
+For example, over North America, there are over 500 GPS receivers operated by the IGS, whilst in the northern polar region (considered here), the number of receivers is considerably lower and so the resolution of the TEC maps that can be produced is also low.
+The region covered by the inversion is a 3-D grid extending radially in an approximate square of dimension 96° around the north geographic pole, such that the voxels have a horizontal resolution of 4° and vertical resolution of 40 km, from an altitude of 100 to 1600 km.
 TEC maps were created by taking radial line integrals through the grid, giving a 2-D image with a resolution of 25×25 pixels.
+Fig. 5.1 shows the extent and location of the mapped area, as well as an example of the actual data.

-This low resolution is due to a lack of GPS receivers in the area of interest - it is also the chief source of difficulty in estimating the motion of SED blobs.
-The images contain data ranging in value from close to zero to ≈ 250 , meaning that a compact representation using 8-bit unsigned integers is possible.
-This is advantageous because many image processing techniques are only able to operate on integer classes.
+The low resolution of this data is the chief source of difficulty in estimating the motion of the tongue of ionisation (TOI).
+The images contain data ranging in value from close to zero to ≈ 250 TECU1, meaning that a compact representation using 8-bit unsigned integers is possible.
+This is advantageous because many image processing techniques, such as mathematical morphology are only able to operate on integer classes.